Postnatal heparin: what’s the evidence?

 “Risk-stratified heparin-based thromboprophylaxis in a general obstetric population was associated with increased wound and bleeding complications without a complementary decrease in postpartum VTE.
 Guidelines recommending this strategy should be reconsidered.”
 Lu et al (2021)

-In other words, LMWH didn’t reduce the number of VTEs, but it did cause quite a lot of women to have bleeding complications.
+In other words, heparin didn’t reduce the number of VTEs, but it did cause quite a lot of women to have bleeding complications.
 Which isn’t surprising, because heparin thins the blood.
 But, as a related commentary by Andrew Kotaska shows, the actual numbers in this area are quite surprising.

 Raising concerns